scala/scala3/docs/docs/reference/changed-features/compiler-plugins.md

 This is different from `scalac` plugins that required a `scalac-plugin.xml` file.

-Starting from 1.1.5, `sbt` also supports Dotty compiler plugins.
+Starting from 1.1.5, `sbt` also supports Scala 3 compiler plugins.
 Please refer to the `sbt` [documentation][2] for more information.

 ## Writing a Standard Compiler Plugin